dw-data/tw-climate-protests/README.md

 #### 8.prepare-dfs-for-sentiment-analysis.ipynb
 This notebooks takes the tweets collected in steps 6 and 7, formats them and saves them as CSVs that can go through a sentiment analysis algorithm.

+---

 **The following steps were run in a Google Colab environment, since they were computationally heavy.** To do so, the files in the output directory `8.dfs-for-sentiment-analysis` were uploaded to Google Drive and accessed programatically using Google Colab notebooks.
-You can find copies of the notebooks that ran in Google Colab in the repository.
+In this repository, you can find copies of the notebooks that ran in Google Colab environment.

 #### 9.high_engagement_language_detect.ipynb
 This script uses a natural language processing model to detect the language of the replies to the high engagement climate protest tweets.
 The model used is `papluca/xlm-roberta-base-language-detection`, which is available for public use at [HuggingFace](https://huggingface.co/papluca/xlm-roberta-base-language-detection).